Overview and Outcomes

 |ELPS 601HE||ELPS 656HE||ELPS 667HE||ELPS 674HE|

-Accepting applications now for Fall 2015, Apply early, Cohorts fill fast!
+Accepting applications now for Fall 2016, Apply early, Cohorts fill fast!
+The deadline for fall is June 16th.

 The Application Process